 - Whisk in the egg to the yeast mixture.
 Once combined we add our flour little by little, I continue to use my whisk for the first cup of flour or so, then I switch to a wooden spoon.
 You can certainly use a stand mixer to make your dough, but if you don’t have a mixer, you can do it all by hand like me.
 Add the flour a little at a time until you get a nice tacky dough.
 After that knead the dough a little bit in the bowl with some extra flour, this will help get the dough off the sides of the bowl.
 Then pour it out onto the counter.

 - Knead the dough for 8 to 10 minutes, using your hands or a stand mixer.
-Add the dough to a bowl then cover the dough with a damp cloth or plastic wrap and allow it to rise for 1 hour or until doubled.
+Add the dough to a bowl with a bit of oil or that has been sprayed with kitchen spray.
+Then cover the dough with a damp cloth or plastic wrap and allow it to rise for 1 hour or until doubled.
 Next, roll out the dough and baste the top with softened butter.
-Then mix together the cinnamon and brown sugar.
+Then mix together the cinnamon, brown sugar, and vanilla extract.
 If you don’t have brown sugar, you can use white sugar.
 Sprinkle that on top of the butter, then roll up the dough tightly.

 - Using dental floss or a knife, cut about 12 rolls from the dough and place them in a 9×13 inch baking pan which has been sprayed with cooking spray.
 Cover with plastic wrap or a cloth and let the cinnamon rolls rise for 45 minutes to an hour.